GitReboot/ENIGMA-Postman-API-Hackathon/README.md

 # ENIGMA-Postman-API-Hackathon

-Job_Recommender.py : Main python file
+Job_Recommender.py : Main python file <br />
-Analysis.ipynb : Documentation
+Analysis.ipynb : Documentation <br />
-Resource_Images : All the resources used in this project
+Resource_Images : All the resources used in this project <br />

 The .exe file can be downloaded from releases.